PotatoPalooza/oss-repo-template/Assignments/Analysis Homework.md

 |     | **Total Score**        |         17         |

 Evaluation:
-1. Licensing:
+1. Licensing: Tensorflow scores a two for having a clearly stated Apache-2.0 license that is OSI approved.
-2. Language:
+2. Language: Tensorflow scores a two in it's languages for keeping the project in mostly C++ and Python, two of the most popular and best supported programming languages of the day.
-3. Level of Activity:
+3. Level of Activity: Tensorflow's level of activity is easily two as it consistently has hundreds of commits every week and thousands of open issues being worked on.
-4. Number of Contributors:
+4. Number of Contributors: Tensorflow boasts an impressive 3,129 contributors many of which are google employees who work on the project full time leading to consistent and significant contributions.
-5. Product Size:
+5. Product Size: Tensorflow is a massive project with millions of lines of code, extensive low level optimization, and lots of high level math that could make this project very intimidating for all but the most experience developers.
-6. Issue Tracker:
+6. Issue Tracker: Tensorflow actively uses their issue tracker with a long list of good first issues for new contributors and an organized labeling scheme to streamline the processing of issues.
-7. New Contributor:
+7. New Contributor: New contributors are on boarded with a custom introduction page that describes in great detail how new contributors can get started.
+Getting started comes with extensive documentation, easy installation guides, troubleshooting, and accessible community forums.
+Tensorflow's community is full of helpful and experienced developers.
-8. Community Norms:
+8. Community Norms: Tensorflow adopts google's code of conduct which promotes inclusivity and holds the team leaders responsible for managing their platforms which the Tensorflow team does well.
+Navigating the various public forms on Tensorflow's website and Issues tracker reveals only polite conversations, even in moments of disagreement.
-9. User Base:
+9. User Base:  Tensorflow has a large and diverse user base that the Tensorflow team supports with ample installation and getting started instructions.
+Along with this there are hundreds of free online videos and websites dedicated to learning Tensorflow as the demand for machine learning powered applications only grows.

 ### [NumPy](https://github.com/numpy/numpy)
 NumPy is an extremely popular python package for scientific computing and is essential to most higher level math functions in python.